mairisskuja/klipper/README.md

-# FluiddPI setup guide for dummies
+# FluiddPI setup guide for hopeless dummies

 `// Work in progress //`